 Polish startup Linker works on a B2B cloud fulfillment platform that provides logistics services for eCommerce companies and third-party logistics (3PLs) players.
 The platform offers tools to enhance product labeling and delivery services while digitizing shipping.
 Linker provides tools for fulfillment in warehouses and delivery facilities.
 This platform solution also employs a pay-as-you-go model.

 Alpega – Cloud TMS

-Belgian startup Alpega creates a cloud-based SaaS Inet transportation management systems for end-to-end transportation needs.
+Belgian startup Alpega creates a cloud-based SaaS Inet transportation management system for end-to-end transportation needs.
 The software solution enables communication in real-time between manufacturers and a broad network of logistics providers.
 The Inet TMS automates logistics processes and consolidates transport demands into a single system.
-The software solution also provides the tracking of the shipments through a mobile application.
+The software solution also provides the tracking of shipments through a mobile application.
 The cloud platform allows Alpega to release upgraded software to the customers on a quarterly basis, in contrast to on-premise software that follows a yearly upgrade cycle.

 9. Autonomous Vehicles

 Autonomous vehicles improve vehicle safety and deliver goods safely by eliminating human errors while driving.
 They increase the efficiency in the first and last-mile delivery as they are designed to work all day and all night.
 Moreover, autonomous vehicles improve fuel efficiency by using platooning techniques for long-haul routes, reducing traffic jams, and optimizing travel routes by taking advantage of AI-enhanced technology.